Our Society's Calendar

 The Mennonites of Saskatchewan are a group of Christian denominations.
-The 2001 Canadian Census, the most recent one, reported that 19,570 people in Saskatchewan declared that they were Mennonite.
-This would make Mennonites the sixth most populous Christian denomination in the province of Saskatchewan.
-The Census requires self reporting by all adults and children but organized Mennonite denominations count as members only baptised adults and not children, thus their reports on membership are considerably lower than nineteen and half thousand Mennonites given by the Census.
+The 2010 Canadian Census, the most recent one, reported that 17,130 people in Saskatchewan declared that they were Mennonite.
+This would make Mennonites the fifth most populous Christian denomination in the province of Saskatchewan.
+The Census requires self reporting by all adults and children but organized Mennonite denominations count as members only baptised adults and not children, thus their reports on membership are considerably lower than seventeen and half thousand Mennonites given by the Census.

 Today Mennonites in Saskatchewan trace their ancestry back to places as diverse and widely separated as Manitoba, Ontario, United States, Germany, Poland, Ukraine, Belgium, Netherlands, Vietnam, Democratic Republic of the Congo, Paraguay, Mexico and Columbia.
 They have never been a united or even cohesive religious denomination and there are at least a dozen different Mennonite denominations in Saskatchewan.
 Some of these denominations work together in organizations like the Mennonite Central Committee or the Mennonite World Conference but with others there is little or no contact.